cog/Games-Cards-ShuffleTrack/README.md

                 # if the deck has been exausted by over 50%
         }

+### is\_original

+Checks to see if the order of the deck is still the same as the original order.

+    if ($deck->is_original) {
+        # ...
+    }

+This method checks for each card and also the orientation of the deck.
+The only case where the orientation of the deck doesn't matter is when the deck is empty, in which case that property is ignored.

 ### get\_deck

 Returns the deck (a reference to a list of strings).